 Paula is an Ordained Minister, Blogger, Podcaster, Course Creator, Published Author and has a Master of Arts in Counselling and many other qualifications and a lifetime so, I have heaps to share with you.

-We are a community that is dedicated to the Faith Lifestyle, Health, and Wellbeing.
-Come join me, as I explore Lifestyle Wellness of Mind, Body & Soul.
+We are a community that is dedicated to the Christian Faith lifestyle for the wellness of Mind, Body & Soul.
 I share what I have learned and what works for me, and may work for you too.
 It's important to stay spiritually healthy for wholeness in everyday living.
-Today, WELLNESS is used not only in terms of health and fitness but also wellness of Mind, Body, and Spirit.
-I believe that the only true wellness must include the whole person.
-Check out the menu bar on both sites, and Click the Follow button on the bottom right, and also subscribe to help me to continue to bring shape, faith and love in Christ.💗
+Today, wellness is used not only in terms of bodily health and fitness but also wellness of Mind, Body, and Spirit.
+I believe that only true wellness must include the whole person.
+Check out the menu bar Click the Follow button on the bottom right, and also subscribe to help me to continue to bring shape, faith and love in Christ.💗

 View all posts by Paula Rose Parish - The Hope.
 Faith.
-Love & Your Wellness Matters Community
+Love Community